Measurements taken with the Blood Oxygen app are not intended for medical use and are only designed for general fitness and wellness purposes.

 Your blood oxygen level represents the percentage of oxygen your red blood cells carry from your lungs to the rest of your body.
 Knowing how well your blood performs this vital task can help you understand your overall wellness.

-The majority of people have a blood oxygen level of 95-100%.
+The majority of people have a blood oxygen level of 95 - 100%.
 However, some people live a normal life with blood oxygen levels below 95%.
-Slightly lower values are expected while sleeping, and some users may experience values below 95%.
+Slightly lower values while sleeping are expected, and some users might experience values below 95%.

 How to use the Blood Oxygen app

-Make sure you meet the requirements below and follow the steps to set up the Blood Oxygen app.
+Make sure that you meet the below requirements and follow the steps to set up the Blood Oxygen app.

 Here's what you need